Water scarcity in Africa: Nigeria

-With approximately 199 million people, 86% of Nigerians don't have access to a safe source of drinking water.
+With approximately 199 million people, 33% of Nigerians do not have access to a safe source of drinking water.
 UNICEF reports that over half of the basic water services for 70% of Nigerians are contaminated.
-Lack of infrastructure throughout Nigeria prevents most communities from having clean water; a typical Nigerian gets only 9 L of water on average each day.
-Because of this, many Nigerians depend on commercially available water such as sachet water (see picture) or bottled water.
+Lack of infrastructure throughout Nigeria prevents most communities from having clean water; a typical Nigerian gets only 9 liters of water on average each day.
+Because of this, many Nigerians depend on commercially available water such as sachet water or bottled water.
 Polluted and contaminated groundwater supplies contribute to water scarcity in Nigeria.
-Some major categories of pollutants include fertilizer and agricultural runoff, poor sewage management systems, industrial waste, oil and gas contaminants, mineral mining by-products, and abattoir effluent.
+Some major categories of pollutants include fertilizer and agricultural runoff, poor sewage management systems, industrial waste, oil and gas contaminants, mineral mining by-products and abattoir effluent.